inkovic/peter-macinkovic-static-site/src/pages/blog/2019-03-16-pitfalls-of-complex-shopify-website-for-seo-and-crawlability.md

 title: 'Pitfalls of a Complex Shopify Website for SEO and Crawlability'
 image: /img/blog/sitebulb-hero.png
 date: 2019-03-16T15:04:10.000Z
-description: >-
+emoji: 📈
-  Doing SEO in Shopify is like doing SEO in hard mode.
+description: Doing SEO in Shopify is like doing SEO in hard mode.
 A hosted CMS prevents customisation when need be.
 Optimising crawl for a complex Shopify website with a hierarchical information structure proves to be challenging.
 tags:
   - SEO
   - Crawl Optimisation